Saturday, September 27, 2025

 "Correct design" requires the intelligent use of some space (Con #1).
 If not designed correctly, it could have "undesirable effects on stability" (Con #2).
 Skilled designing could be required for a retrofit (Con #3).
 An improperly designed system "could be noisy" (Con #4).
 Designs created by an expensive naval architect could be expensive (Con #6).
 Even more expensive if designed incorrectly and needing redesign (duh).
 Of course, all of these difficulties also pertain to every other type of roll attenuation system available.
 And all of the other systems are going to cost more than $34.
 And all other types do not allow for inexpensive incremental experimentation in tuning the system as allowed with an ARB.
 It turns out that "correct design" of an ARB can be a DIY project for the small recreational vessel.
 A gigantic Pro only available for the ARB.

 I recently saw all of the popular roll attenuation systems at the Seattle Boat Show (excepting the ARB, of course).
 The booths reminded me of "Psst, hey buddy, I have a bridge to sell you."
 Commercial systems have to be really, really expensive.
 How could a business make money selling a $34 vessel stabilization system?
-It is actually the $34 cost that is the biggest Con of an anti-roll bag to a naval architect, a commercial business, and a boat yard.
+It is actually the low cost that is the biggest Con of an anti-roll bag for a naval architect, a commercial business, and a boat yard.
 Where's the profit?
-An ARB business couldn't even afford a booth at a boat show.
+An anti-roll tank business couldn't even afford a booth at a boat show.

 * Roll attenuation systems are often called stabilization systems.
 I'll try to stay away from that misnomer.
 The stabilization of a vessel generally remains the same and a roll attenuation system merely makes things more comfortable by damping the vessel's roll.
 Still, "stabilization system" is so commonly used that I'll likely use the term inadvertently.